741 Colonel Ledyard Highway

 also used the Sourcewell for their Financing/Lease Program.

-the accumulation of sand that used to accompany road treatment, there was still a
+and have eliminated the accumulation of sand that use to accompany road treatment, that

-considerable amount of debris that collected along the road edges from other sources.
-He
+there was still a considerable amount of debris that collected along the road edges from other

-stated for the 2024 sweeping season, thirty-two (32) large dump truck loads (about 100 tons)
+sources.
+He stated for the 2024 sweeping season, thirty-two (32) large dump truck loads

-of debris was collected from their roads.
+(about 100 tons) of debris was collected from their roads.

-Preston’s Funding : - Mr. Masalin stated that he has been working as an Interim Public
+Preston’s Funding: - Mr. Masalin stated that he has been working as an Interim Public

 Works Director for Preston, noting that their new Director would be hired this month.
 He